ziur/sdfc-idea/_docs/undeploy.md

 ```

-Adding a new custom interceptor that will execute before than all interceptors on the objects for example.
+Adding a new custom interceptor that will execute before of all interceptors on the objects for example.

 ```bash
 undeploy {